ImpulseAdventure/GUIslice-Builder/README.md

 Hopefully this will fix the crashes and burns we have been having on Apple's OSX and various odd cursor behaviors that have occurred on different Linux platforms.

+Also added two additional Themes: Solarized Dark and Light themes.

 Our User Guide has been updated with the new UI layout.

 ### Enhancements 0.16.b006